AI assistant — not human

 Since the May 2026 GA, EPC Group has run shadow-agent discovery on dozens of enterprise tenants as part of the Agent 365 governance Phase 2 deployment.
 Typical findings:

-The pattern repeats: the longer a tenant has been Copilot-deployed without Agent 365 governance, the more shadow agents have accumulated.
-The fix is not punitive — it's structural.
-Publish the sanctioned-agent catalog.
-Run the 90-day amnesty.
-Then enforce.
+The issue is clear: the longer a tenant uses Copilot without Agent 365 governance, the more shadow agents appear.
+The solution is not punitive; it is structural.

 Shadow AI refers to AI tools — Copilot assistants, coding agents, chatbots, productivity agents — that employees install and use without IT visibility or sanctioning.
 Agent sprawl is the cumulative effect: hundreds or thousands of individual installations of AI tools (Claude Code, GitHub Copilot CLI, OpenClaw, ChatGPT desktop clients, vendor-bundled agents) running on corporate endpoints with full access to enterprise data through the user's own permissions, no monitoring, no audit trail, and no governance.